O3Ol/awesome-stars/README.md

 ## Others

+- [google-10000-english](https://github.com/first20hours/google-10000-english) - This repo contains a list of the 10,000 most common English words in order of frequency, as determined by n-gram frequency analysis of the Google's Trillion Word Corpus.
 - [fast-rust](https://github.com/mbrubeck/fast-rust) - A book about performance optimization in the Rust programming language
-- [awesome-sustainable-technology](https://github.com/protontypes/awesome-sustainable-technology) - Open source projects sustaining stable climate, energy supply and vital natural resources
+- [awesome-sustainable-technology](https://github.com/protontypes/awesome-sustainable-technology) - Open technology projects sustaining stable climate, energy supply and vital natural resources
 - [applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers by organizations sharing their work on applied data science & machine learning.
 - [awesome-database-learning](https://github.com/pingcap/awesome-database-learning) - A list of learning materials to understand databases internals
 - [awesome-os](https://github.com/jubalh/awesome-os) - A list of operating systems and stuff